Oneflow-Inc/oneflow/docs/source/distributed.rst

 OneFlow provides two ways to accomplish `Distributed Training`:

-- One of them is to use the original concept of OneFlow to run data parallel training by configurating global tensor，introduces the concept of **Global View** to simplify distributed training.
-Simply , in OneFlow's global view, a cluster is abstracted as a "supercomputing device".
+- The first way is that users are recommended to use OneFlow's global Tensor for distributed training.
+Global Tensor regards the computing cluster as a supercomputing device, allowing users to write distributed training code just like in a single-machine environment.

-- Besides, to facilitate the users who are transferring from PyTorch to OneFlow, OneFlow provide the interface consistent with PyTorch ``torch.nn.parallel.DistributedDataParallel``, ``oneflow.nn.parallel.DistributedDataParallel``.
+- OneFlow also provides a DDP（DistributedDataParallel） module aligned with PyTorch.
+DDP has been well-known and widely used in data parallelism by the majority of PyTorch users.
+Also see `PyTorch DDP introduction` <https://pytorch.org/docs/stable/generated/torch.nn.parallel.DistributedDataParallel.html#torch.nn.parallel.DistributedDataParallel>_.

 Baisc